+- Dates.
 One of the main components of a Gantt chart, the dates allow project managers to see not only when the entire project will begin and end, but also when each task will take place.
 These are displayed along the top of the chart.

+- Tasks.
 Large projects always consist of a large number of sub-tasks.
 A Gantt chart helps project managers keep track of all of the sub-tasks in a project, so nothing is forgotten or delayed.
 Tasks are listed down the left side.

-Once the sub-tasks have been listed, bars are used to show exactly when each sub-task should take place.
-This helps ensure that every sub-task is done on schedule so that the entire project will be completed on time.
+- Bars.
+Once the sub-tasks have been listed, bars are used to show the time frame in which each task should be completed.
+This helps ensure that every sub-task is done on schedule so the entire project will be completed on time.